flyser/html5video/README.md

-A small script that generates a encodes a video in multiple resolutions for html5 browsers and generates a fullscreen video player index.html.
+A small script that encodes a video in multiple resolutions for html5 browsers and generates a fullscreen video player index.html.

 ## Dependencies ##